╌>

 Freshman Silent

-5 Dragon 3 days ago
+5 Dragon one month ago

 My concern with Trump being elected (which I hope not), it will embolden GOP/Republican agenda for anti-choice (will not say pro-life as I don't believe GOP/Republicans are pro-life).
 Embolden their hate rhetoric against immigrants, LGBTQ, or basically anyone who doesn't follow their thinking.
 Embolden GOP/Republicans to push "christian" religion in public schools.
 Embolden GOP/Republicans to continue voter suppression.
 Next president will probably appoint 1-2 justices to supreme court, scary to think Trump/GOP (if GOP has majority in Senate) will get to pretty much run SCOTUS.
 This is just a few of issues GOP/Republicans will feel very motivated to pursue if Trump is elected.